Abner Felipe: Real Madrid

 On 23 July 2014, despite long standing interest from Italian giants Roma, Abner signed for Real Madrid and was assigned to the reserves in Segunda División B. He made his debut for Castilla on 8 August, replacing Javi Noblejas late into a 2–1 loss at Atlético Madrid B.

 On 5 September 2014, after only one further match for the B-team, Abner again suffered the same knee injury from the previous year, being sidelined for the campaign.
 The following 10 July, now fully recovered, he was called up to the main squad by manager Rafa Benítez to feature in the pre-season tours in Australia and China; six days later, however, he was cut from the squad after suffering a setback from his injury.

 Abner returned to the fields on 20 September 2015, playing 20 minutes in a 1–0 loss at Real Unión; three days later, he again suffered a serious knee injury during training, being again out for the season.
 After his third injury, he stated that he "considered leaving football", but Zinedine Zidane, at the time the Castilla manager, encouraged him to keep going.

 In 2016–17, Abner managed to feature in 21 league matches without setbacks, as Castilla finished in a disappointing 11th position.

 Loan to Estoril

 On 20 August 2017, Abner was loaned to Primeira Liga side Estoril, for one year.
 He made his top tier debut on 10 September, starting in a 2–0 away defeat to Moreirense.

 On 26 February 2018, after just ten league matches, Abner's loan was cancelled.

 Coritiba return

 On 3 April 2018, Abner returned to his first club Coritiba on loan from Real Madrid, until 30 June.
 On 20 July, he extended his link until the end of the year, but opted to leave on 8 December, after 19 league appearances.

 Athletico Paranaense

 On 8 March 2019, Abner was presented at Athletico Paranaense, after agreeing to a loan deal until the end of the year; he was initially assigned to the under-23 squad for the year's Campeonato Paranaense.

+In January 2020, Abner was sent on loan to Campeonato Paulista club Água Santa.

+Farense

+In September 2020, Abner signed a three-year contract with Portuguese club Farense.

+RWDM

+On 30 June 2023, after his contract with Farense expired, Abner signed a one-year deal with RWDM in Belgium.